MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [Get-MgBetaRoleManagementCloudPcRoleAssignment](Get-MgBetaRoleManagementCloudPcRoleAssignment.md)
 Get the properties and relationships of a unifiedRoleAssignmentMultiple object of an RBAC provider.
-The following RBAC providers are currently supported:- Cloud PC - device management (Intune) For other Microsoft 365 applications (like Microsoft Entra ID), use unifiedRoleAssignment.
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) For other Microsoft 365 applications (like Microsoft Entra ID), use unifiedRoleAssignment.
 This API is available in the following national cloud deployments.

 ### [Get-MgBetaRoleManagementCloudPcRoleAssignmentAppScope](Get-MgBetaRoleManagementCloudPcRoleAssignmentAppScope.md)